pikvm/pikvm/pages/flashing_hid.md

 [root@pikvm hid]# reboot
 ```

-On this you may encounter the following error:
+On `make install` you may encounter the following error:
 ```
 /root/.platformio/packages/tool-avrdude/avrdude: error while loading shared libraries: libtinfo.so.5: cannot open shared object file: No such file or directory
 ```